vardan1218/full-stack-image-generation-app/README.md

 # full-stack-image-generation-app

-To start the frontend of the application go to the frontend folder of the application and run - npm run dev To start the backend of the application go to the backend folder of the application and run - npm start Authenticate yourself by signing up
+To start the frontend of the application go to the frontend folder of the application and run - npm run dev in the terminal To start the backend of the application go to the backend folder of the application and run - npm start in the terminal Authenticate yourself by signing up